Alex-bupt/LINK/README.md

-# RF-CRS
+# LINK
-The pytorch implementation of the RF-CRS.
+The pytorch implementation of the LINK.